Working parents

 Create space for moments

-After being home with your baby 24 hours a day you may miss having quality time with them.
+After being home with your baby for 24 hours a day, you may miss having quality time with them.
 Creating space in your daily routine can help.
 Try these ideas:

 • Pack favourite books to read with your child when you have to wait together during appointments or shopping trips.